 Next to the judge will be her clerk, who keeps track of the judge's docket, as well as a court reporter who will take a word-for-word typed record of what is said in your and every other hearing set in the court that day.
 In front of the judge will be two tables where you, CPS, and any other parties to your case may sit during the hearing.
 In some counties, Harris included, parties will typically stand during a hearing near to the bench where the judge can direct questions and listen to testimony.

 Once seated, listen closely for your case to be called.
-The judge will likely be calling many cases that day, so while you may be present and ready at 9:00, your case may not be called on the docket until fifteen minutes later and may not go in front of the judge until the afternoon.
+The judge will likely be calling many patients that day, so while you may be present and ready at 9:00, your case may not be called on the docket until fifteen minutes later and may not go in front of the judge until the afternoon.
 Be prepared for any outcome as far as that is concerned.

 After your case is called and you have a better idea of when your case will go before the judge, you can leave the courtroom unless instructed otherwise by your attorney or courtroom staff.
 Before leaving, make sure your attorney knows where you are going.
-Do not stray far because if other cases are not ready to go when the judge calls, she may call your case to go early.
+Do not stray far because if other cases are not ready to go when the judge calls, she may contact your chance to go early.
 Your failure to be present when your case is called is an excellent way to upset every person involved in your case- including the judge.

 Acting appropriately in the courtroom